Masafu General Hospital

 Masafu General Hospital, also Masafu Hospital, is a hospital in the Eastern Region of Uganda.

 Location

 The hospital is in the town of Masafu on the Musita–Mayuge–Lumino–Majanji–Busia Road in Busia District, Uganda, about 150 km east of the Jinja Regional Referral Hospital.
 This is approximately 106 km, by road, south of Mbale Regional Referral Hospital.
-The coordinates of Masafu General Hospital are: 00°24'48.0"N, 34°02'05.0"E (Latitude:0.413333; Lonitude:34.034722).
+The coordinates of Masafu General Hospital are: 00°24'48.0"N, 34°02'05.0"E (Latitude:0.413333; Longitude:34.034722).

 Overview

 Masafu General Hospital was established in 2010 when the Masafu Health Centre IV was upgraded to hospital status.
 The hospital attends to a large number of HIV/AIDS patients.
 This hospital is on the list of general hospitals earmarked for renovation and expansion.